TestaSoftware/testasoftware.github.io/src/posts/2021-10-12-using-a-single-github-account-for-personal-and-professional-use/index.md

 Leaving a Company
 -----------------

-- User Account
+When leaving a company there are a few important steps to take with your GitHub account.

+1. **Update your primary email**
+   If it isn't already, make sure that your primary email is your personal email address.
+If you need to switch, also check that email address is verified.
+2. **Un-verify your company email address**
-    - un-verify your company email address (delete the email address) and then re-add it without verifying to keep associated commits linked
+   You can delete your company email address and then re-add it (without verifying).
+This allows you to keep any commits associated with that email address linked and maintains credit for any contributions made.
-    - make sure your primary is your personal email
-    - make sure your primary email is verified
+3. **Update your GitHub username**
-    - if your GitHub username has references to your old company/org you should change your GitHub username as well
+   If your user name references your old company/organization, you should change your username.
-- Leaving Orgs
-  - transfer ownership if you're the sole owner
-  - remove yourself
-  - if you own the org and someone leaves you can also remove them manually
-- open an issue or pr to keep contributions in your contributions graph
+4. **Transfer organization ownership**
+   If you are the sole owner of an organization that is no longer your responsibility, you should transfer ownership of that organization.
+5. **Remove yourself from organizations**
+   When there are multiple owners or you are just an organization member, you can simply remove yourself from the organization.
+As a company with a separated employee, organization owners can also remove any members no longer associated with the organization.

 **Reference**: the main outline for this post was taken from this forum post: [lecoursen in GitHub Community][1]